rexcontrols/rex-install-rpi/README.md

 - Depending on your hardware, run **only one** of the following installation scripts.
     - `sudo bash install-rex.sh` (for bare Raspberry Pi)
+    - `sudo bash install-rex-monarcohat.sh` (for Raspberry Pi with the Monarco HAT)
     - `sudo bash install-rex-unipi.sh` (for Raspberry Pi with UniPi extension board)
     - `sudo bash install-rex-pifacedigital.sh` (for Raspberry Pi with PiFace Digital extension board)